sandipray63in/WeatherForecastAzureFunctionAndAngularSample/WeatherForecastAPI/ReadMe.md

 https://stackoverflow.com/questions/65703350/azure-devops-not-running-ms-test-unit-tests
 https://docs.specflow.org/projects/specflow-livingdoc/en/latest/sbsguides/sbsazdo.html
 https://github.com/marketplace/actions/sonarscan-dotnet
-In Azure DevOps, Build Pipeline is mainly for CI while Release Pipeline is mainly for CD
+In Azure DevOps, Build Pipeline is mainly for CI while Release Pipeline is mainly for CD.
+If you are using a self hosted runner then use "runs-on: self-hosted" in your yaml workflows else use the dedicated runners from github like windows-latest or ubuntu-latest etc.
+But self-hosted runners seems pretty slow.

 In VS 2022 Community Edition, check the containers pane & check logs pane within that & from there get the weatherforecast swagger url - currently its http://localhost:30486/api/swagger/ui in local env